The Great Wall (长城) and Notes By Dr. Edward Perkins

-Last thoughts….
+LAST THOUGHTS.
 It took this long in part because I am still holding down a job.
-More accurately, regardless how much respect one can hold for these people, how reverent one can be to these stories, and how passionate one can become for this project, there are only that many hours in a day one could hold photos of “ghosts” (my sincere apology) and analyze events of the distant past.
-It was becoming increasingly a drain physically and emotionally, especially when one becomes attached to their stories (so, there were moments when slamming down a few shots of Jamison was a must).
+More accurately, regardless of how much respect one can hold for these people, how reverent one can be to these stories, how passionate one can become for this project, there are only that many hours in a day one could hold photos of “ghosts” (my sincere apology) and analyze events of the distant past.
+It was becoming a drain increasingly physically and emotionally, especially when one becomes attached to their stories (so, there were moments when slamming down a few shots of Jamison was a must).

-But I have no regrets – because these people should be heard….
+But I have no regrets because we should remember these people.

-As I sign off here with regards to The Perkins Family Photo Collection, I feel a strange sense of accomplishment – deservingly or not.
+As I sign off here regarding The Perkins Family Photo Collection, I feel a strange sense of accomplishment – deserving or not.
 For one, I have become a much better organizer, and perhaps I could even be considered as an amateur archivist (cheers to that).
-Most of all, I am truly honored – and I feel blessed – by this rare opportunity in life to be an ambassador of sorts for these forgotten people….
+Most of all, I am truly honored – and I feel blessed – by this rare opportunity in life to be an ambassador of sorts for these forgotten people.

 Benjamin R. K. Sun (孫賁)